Nature strips

 If you see hard waste or rubbish dumped on the footpath or nature strip you can Report dumped rubbish.

-Removing vegetation from your roadside
+Removing vegetation from your nature strip

 If you want to remove any vegetation from your nature strip, you may need to apply for a permit depending on the type of vegetation you wish to remove.
 Find out more about applying for a permit to remove vegetation from Council land.